-Moving into Science is a course for college and university students who need English for their continuing education.
-It caters for pre-intermediate learners who want to study more effectively and to prepare for a career in science.
-It combines carefully controlled development of English-language skills with coverage of key aspects of science.
+Moving into Information Technology is a course for college and university students who need English for their continuing education.
+It caters for pre-intermediate learners who want to study more effectively and to prepare for a career in information technology.
+It combines carefully controlled development of English-language skills with coverage of key aspects of information technology.

 - Communicative activities encourage students to become confident, effective communicators.

-- A wide range of topics introduce students to the most important and interesting areas of nursing/healthcare.
+- A wide range of topics introduce students to the most important and interesting areas of information technology .